5w0rdf15h/simpletracker/README.md

-If you have multiple websites (say 100+) and you don't want to share information about your visitors with Google or any other third-party service, **simplecounter** is your choice!
+If you have multiple websites (say 100+) and you don't want to share information about your visitors with Google or any other third-party service, **simpletracker** is your choice!
 All it does is it saves all data about your visitors into text files which you can analyze as you wish.
 Further tutorials will be posted soon.